On the Piatetski-Shapiro construction for integral models of Shimura varieties: Integral models of Shimura varieties

 We will refer to integral models satisfying their conjecture as integral models satisfying the Pappas--Rapoport axioms or as \emph{integral canonical models}.
-Pappas and Rapoport prove, see \cite[Theorem 4.2.4]{PappasRapoportShtukas}, that such integral models are unique if they exist.
-These integral models are moreover functorial in the triple $\gxg$, see \cite[Corollary 4.0.11]{DanielsVHKimZhangII}.
+Pappas and Rapoport prove, see \cite[Theorem 4.2.4]{PappasRapoportShtukas}, that such integral models are unique if they exist (see \cite[Theorem 4.1.8]{DanielsVHKimZhangII} for the quasi-parahoric case).
+These integral models are moreover functorial in the triple $\gxg$, see \cite[Corollary 4.1.10]{DanielsVHKimZhangII}.
 By \cite[Theorem I]{DanielsVHKimZhangII}, integral models satisfying their conjecture exist if $\gx$ is of Hodge type.

-Let us denote by $\shtrp_{L,\operatorname{SV5},\mathrm{PR}}$ the category of triples $\gxg$ such that $\mathsf{E} \to \mathbb{C} \to \qpbar$ factors through $L$, such that $\gx$ satisfies SV5 and such that \cite[Conjecture 4.2.2]{PappasRapoportShtukas} holds for $\gxg$.
+Let us denote by $\shtrp_{L,\operatorname{SV5},\mathrm{PR}}$ the category of triples $\gxg$ such that $\mathsf{E} \to \mathbb{C} \to \qpbar$ factors through $L$, such that $\gx$ satisfies SV5 and such that \cite[Conjecture 4.1.4]{DanielsVHKimZhangII} holds for $\gxg$.
 Then as explained above, there is a strict functor $\mathscr{S}^{\lozenge/}:\shtrp_{L,\operatorname{SV5},\mathrm{PR}} \to \perfpairs_{\mathcal{O}_L}$ sending $\gxg$ to $\scrs_{K_p}\gx^{\lozenge/}_{\mathcal{O}_L}$.
 We can now state an important corollary to Proposition \ref{Prop:FunctorialityShimuraVarietiesToShtukas}. \begin{Cor} There is a weak natural transformation $\mathscr{S} \to \operatorname{Sht}$ of weak functors $\shtrp_{L,\operatorname{SV5},\mathrm{PR}} \to \perfpairs_{\mathcal{O}_L}$, with underlying $1$-morphisms the morphisms

 guaranteed to exist by axiom b). \end{Cor} \begin{proof} Restricting to the generic fiber gives a fully faithful functor